hvpham-yorku/Group7-UniVerse/doc/sprint2/PB.md

     - **Criteria for Satisfaction**:
       - “Featured Interests” section displays popular or trending hobbies.
       - Users can directly connect with others from this section.
-    - **Status**: 🔄 Added for Sprint 2 (Join Community page testing in progress).
+    - **Status**: 🔄 Added for Sprint 2 (Join Community page testing in progress). ✅ Completed in Sprint 2

-20. **User Story**: As an admin, I want to monitor reported users and take action to uphold community standards and safety.
+20. **User Story**: As a user, I want to message an AI chatbot to ask questions or have a conversation, similar to ChatGPT.
     - **Criteria for Satisfaction**:
-      - Admins can review reports with details on blocked/reported users.
-      - Actions include warnings, temporary suspension, or account termination.
-    - **Status**: Not started.

-21. **User Story**: As a user, I want to message an AI chatbot to ask questions or have a conversation, similar to ChatGPT.
-    - **Criteria for Satisfaction**:
       - The AI chatbot can respond in real-time.
       - Chatbot messages are displayed in the same format as user conversations.
       - Chat history with the chatbot is stored and retrievable.
-    - **Status**: 🔄 Added for Sprint 2 (Join Community page testing in progress).
+    - **Status**: 🔄 Added for Sprint 2 (Join Community page testing in progress). ✅ Completed in Sprint 2

-22. **User Story**: As a user, I want to join a community page to connect with interest-based groups and interact with members.
+21. **User Story**: As a user, I want to join a community page to connect with interest-based groups and interact with members.
     - **Criteria for Satisfaction**:
       - Users can create interest-based groups.
       - Users can join existing groups and view group details.
       - Users can add friends directly from group pages.
       - Users can manage their group memberships (leave groups).
+    - **Status**: 🔄 Added for Sprint 2 (Join Community page testing in progress). ✅ Completed in Sprint 2

-      - Users can delete groups they have created.
+22. **User Story**: As an admin, I want to be able to delete groups I have created.
+    - **Criteria for Satisfaction**:
+      - Only people who have created a group can delete that group.
-    - **Status**: 🔄 Added for Sprint 2 (Join Community page testing in progress).
+    - **Status**: 🔄 Added for Sprint 2 (Join Community page testing in progress). ✅ Completed in Sprint 2